Boosted nonparametric hazards with time-dependent covariates

 \DeclareGraphicsExtensions{.gif,.pdf,.png,.jpg,.tiff}

-\Quote Given functional data samples from a survival process with time dependent covariates, we propose a practical boosting procedure for estimating its hazard function nonparametrically.
-The estimator is consistent if the model is correctly specified; alternatively an oracle inequality can be demonstrated for tree-based models.
+\Quote Given functional data from a survival process with time-dependent covariates, we derive a smooth convex representation for its nonparametric log-likelihood functional and obtain its functional gradient.
+From this we devise a generic gradient boosting procedure for estimating the hazard function nonparametrically.
+An illustrative implementation of the procedure using regression trees is described to show how to recover the unknown hazard.
+The generic estimator is consistent if the model is correctly specified; alternatively an oracle inequality can be demonstrated for tree-based models.
 To avoid overfitting, boosting employs several regularization devices.
 One of them is step-size restriction, but the rationale for this is somewhat mysterious from the viewpoint of consistency.
-Our convergence bounds bring some clarity to this issue by revealing that step-size restriction is a mechanism for preventing the curvature of the risk from derailing convergence.
-We use our boosting procedure to shed new light on a question from the operations literature concerning the effect of workload on service rates in an emergency department.
+Our work brings some clarity to this issue by revealing that step-size restriction is a mechanism for preventing the curvature of the risk from derailing convergence. \blfootnote{\emph{MSC 2010 subject classifications}.
+Primary 62N02; Secondary 62G05, 90B22.} \blfootnote{\emph{Keywords}. survival analysis, gradient boosting, functional data, step-size shrinkage, regression trees, likelihood functional.} \EndQuote 1pt